 The following funding information is applicable to students who are ordinarily domiciled in England.
 If you are ordinarily resident (but for your course) in Northern Ireland, Scotland or Wales, you should approach the appropriate agency in your country for student support rather than NHS Business Authority (NHSBSA).

 In Year 1 you will be charged a tuition fee which in 2018/19 will be £9,250.
-In 2017/18 GEM students were responsible for paying the first £3,465 of the tuition fee to the University themselves.
+You are responsible for paying the first £3,465 of the tuition fee to the University yourself.
 Eligible students can then apply for a tuition fee loan of up to £5,785 from Student Finance England (SFE) for the remainder of the fee.
 This loan is not means tested.

 You may be eligible to take out a loan towards living costs from SFE of up to £8,700. £4,054 of the loan is non means tested; the remainder is means tested on household income.